 After high school I joined the Marine Corps and was trained as a computer tech.
 I was very bad at it in the early days.
 I didn’t have a computer growing up so I didn’t know anything about them.
 It was a fluke I was even given that job.
 I’d requested to be an electrician.
 Ultimately I’m glad things worked out how they did.
-At my first duty station I was lucky to be mentored by a guy much further down the path that me.
+At my first duty station I was lucky to be mentored by a guy much further down the path than me.
 Who knows where I’d be without him.

 I was offered a job with a government contractor after I left the military and spent a few years working on the military’s messaging systems.
 Even though it paid well I didn’t particularly like the work.
 Computer systems support is a thankless job.
 Either the computers work—and they’re supposed to work—or they don’t and it’s all your fault.